What Should I Expect?

 Sunday School/Bible Study Hour

-The emphasis during this hour is interactive teaching of the Bible and its truths applied to our lives.
-Classes are provided for children according to age and grade level, with an adult class meeting in the auditorium.
+The emphasis during these hours is interactive teaching of the Bible and its truths applied to our lives.
+Classes based in English are provided for children and teens according to age and grade level.
+There is a general adult class as well as a ladies class.